agualde/Shopping-Cart/README.md

 2 - email: admin@gmail.com, password: 123456, admin: true

 After adding "devise gem" for authentication a boolean value is added to the User model named "admin".

 The gem "rails_admin" was also added to allow admin access to easily and with no prior coding experience have full CRUD capabilities from a panel found at the URL: "/admin".
 A user without the true boolean value in this position will get redirected to the root_path

+- PG_Search:

+The gem is implemented and a search form performing a GET request is present in the Product index page which redirects to itself.
+If a query is present the method .global_search is applied.

 - Discount logic: